sepulworld/deadman-check/README.md

 [![Build Status](https://travis-ci.org/sepulworld/deadman-check.svg)](https://travis-ci.org/sepulworld/deadman-check)
 [![Gem Version](https://badge.fury.io/rb/deadman_check.svg)](http://badge.fury.io/rb/deadman_check)

-A monitoring companion for Nomad periodic jobs that alerts if periodic jobs are not processing as expected.
-The deadman-check has 2 modes, one to run with the Nomad periodic job as an additional [task](https://www.nomadproject.io/docs/job-specification/task.html) to update a key in Consul with current EPOCH time.
-The other mode is of deadman-check is intended to run as a separate process that will monitor the Consul key's EPOCH time value and alert if that value fails to meet a time 'freshness' threshold that is expected for that job.
+A monitoring companion for Nomad periodic [jobs](https://www.nomadproject.io/docs/job-specification/periodic.html) that alerts if periodic isn't running at the expected interval.

+The deadman-check has 2 modes:

+1. Run with the Nomad periodic job as an additional [task](https://www.nomadproject.io/docs/job-specification/task.html) to update a key in Consul with current EPOCH time.

+2. Run as a separate process that will monitor the Consul key's EPOCH time value and alert if that value fails to meet a time 'freshness' threshold that is expected for that job.

 * Requires a Consul instance
 * Alerting requires a SLACK_API_TOKEN environment variable